thanos-io/thanos/docs/components/rule.md

     expr: "up"
 ```

-It is recommended to keep partial response to `abort` for alerts and that is the default as well.
+It is recommended to keep partial response as `abort` for alerts and that is the default as well.

-Essentially for alerting having partial response can result in symptom being missed by Rule's alert.
+Essentially, for alerting, having partial response can result in symptoms being missed by Rule's alert.

 ## Must have: essential Ruler alerts!